-Above the Waist Students will wear a white collared short or long sleeve shirt with a navy blue or plaid tie every Monday, Tuesday, Wednesday and Thursday.
+Above the Waist Students will wear a white GPA insignia collared shirt or long sleeve shirt with a navy blue or plaid tie every Monday, Tuesday, Wednesday and Thursday.
 On Fridays, students are only to wear approved GPA T-shirts by leadership or their white collared shirt with the tie.